dylanmc/CryptoBook/src/05_enigma.rst

   doOneRotor rotor rOffsets c =
     doRotorBwd rotor (doReflector rOffsets (doRotorFwd rotor c))

-  // apply the rotor to each charater in the message,
+  // apply the rotor to each character in the message,
   // first advancing the rotor by 1 each time (and
   // the reflector in the other direction, to keep
   // it motionless